Kurimizumi/Honeybee-Hive/README.md

     groupMax: 10 //How many datasets must be submitted before the workgroup is considered completed.
 Default: 10 },
   encryption: {
     key: "some private key" //NO DEFAULT.
 YOU MUST SET THIS.
-The private key for the server }
+The PEM encoded RSA private key for the server }
 }
 ```